P.O. Box 30, Bequia, Port Elizabeth, St Vincent and the Grenadines

 Isle à Quatre

-Salt Whistle Bay on Mayreau Island
+Salt Whistle Bay

 Salt Whistle Bay is one of the most beautiful beaches in the Grenadines.
 It has two sea sides (the Atlantic and Caribbean) within a few feet of each other.
 The Caribbean side has beautiful turquoise water which is calm and gentle for swimming, whilst the Atlantic side is rougher and more unspoiled.
-One can also take a tour of the island and take in the various sights including a historic church and a trip through its little charming town.
+One can also take a tour of the island and take in the various sights including a historic church and a trip through the little charming town.
 Bandit our own luxury power boat can be chartered with this location usually being a popular place to stop for lunch.

 This unique sandbank has appeared on dozens of magazine covers and continues to inspire artists, photographers and writers, as well as the average yachtsman.
-There is no way that you can travel all the way to the Grenadines and miss this unique photo opportunity.
+There is no way that you can travel all the way to the Grenadine Islands and miss this unique photo opportunity.
 Charter our own powerboat to take you all the way down to this special place.
 With drinks included you can lounge around on the island, soaking up the sun, or wade in the shallow water.
 Mopion Island is surrounded by a very well-developed series of reefs where you can have a great snorkelling experience as well.

 Richmond, St. Vincent